Villanova jumps Kansas, moves back to No. 1 in AP poll

-Villanova returned to No. 1 in The Associated Press college basketball poll Monday, leapfrogging Kansas after a week out of the top spot.

-The Wildcats (17-1), who fell to third last week after five weeks as No. 1, moved back on top following No. 1 Baylor’s loss in its only week ever as a top-ranked team.

-Villanova received 28 first-place votes and 1,580 points from the 65-member national media panel while Kansas (16-1) remained No. 2 despite getting more first-place votes than the Wildcats.
-The Jayhawks had 32 No. 1 votes and 1,562 points.
+They leapfrogged Kansas after Baylor lost in its first-ever game as the No. 1 team, returning to the pinnacle after one week away.
+The Wildcats received 28 first-place votes and 1,580 points from a 65-member national media panel, while the Jayhawks remained No. 2 despite getting more No. 1 votes.

-Villanova beat Xavier and St. John’s last week while Kansas swept Oklahoma and Oklahoma State.
+“It was great to be No. 1.
+I’d much rather be No. 1 than three,” Wright said last week, after a stumble against then-No. 18 Butler dropped the reigning national champs a couple spots.

 Most Read Stories